gregja/automatosjs/README.md

 This project is experimental, under construction, but it works and you can test the different examples contained by the "sketches" directory.

-I'm not a specialist of the 2D animation, so I get inspiration in several excellent books :
+I'm not a specialist of the 2D animation, so I get inspiration in some excellent books :

 - Programming Macromedia Flash MX, by Robert Penner's, ed Mc Graw Hill (2002)
 - Foundation ActionScript 3.0 Animation, by Keith Peters, ed FriendsofED / Apress (2007)
 - Foundation HTML5 Animation with Javascript, Billy Lamberta, ed FriendsofED / Apress (2011)
-- The Nature of Code, by Daniel Shiffman (https://natureofcode.com/)
+- The Nature of Code, by Daniel Shiffman https://natureofcode.com/
-- Comment créer un moteur d'animation 2D, de Nicolas Legrand (link below) https://javascript.developpez.com/tutoriels/html5/creer-moteur-affichage-2d-html5/
+- Comment créer un moteur d'animation 2D, de Nicolas Legrand https://javascript.developpez.com/tutoriels/html5/creer-moteur-affichage-2d-html5/
+- Flash Math Creativity, 2nd edition", ed FriendsofED / Apress (2004)

 Why the name AutomatosJs ?